levithomason/Semantic-UI-React/.github/CONTRIBUTING.md

 For every source file, there needs to be a test file and they should named as `<Component>-test.js`.

 There should be one describe block for each prop of your component.

+#### Good tests

+We want to test 1) behaviors the user expects through 2) the public API.
+This means our tests use the same APIs that the user will use.
+The assertions we make are assertions about what the results the user expects given the public API usage under test.

+For public APIs that result in style changes, we rely on visual testing since that is the result the user is expecting.

 #### Running tests